petersatsuse/azure-compute-docs/articles/container-instances/container-instances-standby-pool-faq.md

 ### I requested a container from my pool but it created a new container instead.
 Ensure that the container groups in your standby pool are in the running state before issuing a request.
 For example, if using a standby If containers are in any other states such as creating or deleting, the container request defaults to creating a new container group from scratch.

-### Can I create a standby pool with containers spread across availability zones?
-Yes.
-However, standby pools for Azure Container Instances only currently support creating and requesting containers across availability zones using [REST APIs](/rest/api/standbypool/standby-virtual-machine-pools/create-or-update) using version 2024-08-01.

 ## Next steps